AgentOxygen/MinecraftModding/README.txt

 Consult https://mcforge.readthedocs.io/en/latest/ for official forge documentation There are also a bunch of tutorials and online help that you can find through Google.

+When coding, you will be given your own dedicated package for adding stuff.
+The main classes should be left alone if at all possible in order to avoid conflicts.